-its actually advised to not wear any jewelry except the ears because you want the potential employer to focus more on your personality and what you have to say rather than what you’re wearing. if it doesnt have to do with fashion then its best to keep it as simple as possible when it comes to jewelry.posted about 3 years ago
+its actually advised to not wear any jewelry except the ears because you want the potential employer to focus more on your personality and what you have to say rather than what you’re wearing. if it doesnt have to do with fashion then its best to keep it as simple as possible when it comes to jewelry.posted over 6 years ago

-casual blazer, dark jeans and a white shirt, a beautiful and elegant watch, simple earrings, no necklaces or bracelets because they usually unhandy and make noise when you’re moving. and oxfords, and a medium, simple nude coloured bagposted about 3 years ago
+casual blazer, dark jeans and a white shirt, a beautiful and elegant watch, simple earrings, no necklaces or bracelets because they usually unhandy and make noise when you’re moving. and oxfords, and a medium, simple nude coloured bagposted over 6 years ago

 i think a blazer will work really well. a blazer doesnt necessarily scream business.